opensearch-project/documentation-website/_security/access-control/api.md

 ## Distinguished names

-These REST APIs let a super admin add, retrieve, update, or delete any distinguished names from an allow list to enable communication between clusters and/or nodes.
+These REST APIs let a super admin (or a user with sufficient permissions to access this API) add, retrieve, update, or delete any distinguished names from an allow list to enable communication between clusters and/or nodes.

 Before you can use the REST API to configure the allow list, you must first add the following line to `opensearch.yml`: